Block-Logic-Technology-Group/Press-Pack/README.md

 Here you will find all the assets for the Block-Logic brand

 ### Dir Structure
-    Block-Logic Cryptocurrency      Full Logos & Symbol for Block-Logic, in all variants Social Images               	Images for Social Media application Block Explorer              	Block Explorer logo in standard and reversed Branding Guidelines             Tech docs
+    Block-Logic                     Full Logos & Symbol for Block-Logic, in all variants Social Images               	Images for Social Media application Block Explorer              	Block Explorer logo in standard and reversed Branding Guidelines             Tech docs